 - > Do you sell books or tools?

 - > What is the best reference book for Japanese Maples?

 - > I'm becoming addicted to dwarf conifers…

 - > What's wrong with my maple?

 Q: Can I visit the nursery?
 A: Yes, absolutely!
 If you would like to visit, please let us know by phoning or emailing.
 You may phone us (M-Sat, 8am-4pm PST) at 503-874-4123 or email firstname.lastname@example.org

 Q: Is there a guarantee on the plants?
-A:If noticeable or severe damage occurred to the tree in transport, we will always replace it because we do insure that you will be satisfied with the tree when you receive it.
+A:If noticeable or severe damage occurred to the tree in transport, we will always replace it.
 We cannot guarantee plant material beyond a couple weeks after arrival.
 Because we do not have any control over the care of the plant once it is no longer in our possession, we cannot assure its survival beyond a few weeks after it safely arrives.
 If you receive an item which we have also had trouble growing at the nursery, we will replace it beyond the two-week time frame on a case-by-case basis.

 Q: Which plants are best for me?
 A:Select a plant appropriate for you climate based on minimum USDA Hardiness zone as shown on the plant detail page.
 Most of the Japanese Maples we sell are appropriate for USDA Zones 5-8 (if you are in Zone 4 , purchase Japanese Maples at your own risk).
 The dwarf conifers we sell have lower limits of hardiness that vary by plant variety.